Evidence Behindthe App

 Behavioral Science

-Evidence based techniques for stress reduction, emotional regulation, and resilience building specifically adapted for healthcare environments.
+Evidence based techniques for stress reduction, emotional regulation, and emotional recovery specifically adapted for healthcare environments.

 Clinical Research